MattSortsThings/kolyteon/dev_notes/problem_definition_shikaku.md

 ### Constraints

-There is a theoretical binary constraint between every pair of hint variables for which the Manhattan distance between their squares is less than or equal to the greatest of their two numbers.
-This is an imprecise indicator of whether they could possibly have an overlapping block.
+There is a theoretical binary constraint between every pair of hint variables.

 The constraint predicate mandates that the two hint variables must be assigned non-overlapping block values.